About the Awards

 For nearly 40 years, the National Magazine Awards Foundation (NMAF) has supported quality Canadian magazine content, in both official languages, by recognizing, celebrating and promoting literary excellence through an annual program of awards.
 As a bilingual institution committed to nationally honouring the quality of written and visual communication, the Foundation strives to promote Canadian literary artists and encourage the development of literature through a national writing competition, a mass media publicity campaign and at the industry’s largest and most celebrated promotional networking event.

-Each year, the NMAF receives nearly 2,000 submissions from over 200 different Canadian magazines featuring thousands of literary artists.
+Each year, the NMAF receives over 1,000 submissions from nearly 200 different Canadian magazines featuring thousands of literary artists.
 Approximately 56% of all entries are from Ontario; 18% are from western Canada; 20% are from Quebec; the Atlantic provinces represent 1% and northern Canada 1%.
 Nearly 15% of all submissions are French-language entries.

 Surrounding the Awards and throughout the year, the Foundation actively promotes the winning literary artists through a targeted mass media publicity effort and through its website, which hosts an extensive collection of award-winning articles.